The fourth moment of Dirichlet $L$-functions at the central value: Error terms with and close

-for $(m,a)=1$.\footnote{The coprime condition $(m,a)=1$ benefits from our kicking out nonessential terms in the deduction of the functional equation for $\mathcal{D}_q$.
-If not the case, an extra factor from $c_a(m)$ will lead to an obstruction.} We split the coprime condition $(l,q)=1$ into $(l,a)=1$ and $(l,q_{a})=1$ and remove $(l,q_{a})=1$ by M\"{o}bius inversion
+Note that $c_{a}(m)=\mu(a)$ for $(m,a)=1$.\footnote{The coprime condition $(m,a)=1$ benefits from our kicking out nonessential terms in the deduction of the functional equation for $\mathcal{D}_q$.
+If not the case, an extra factor from $c_a(m)$ will lead to an obstruction.} We split the coprime condition $(l,q)=1$ into $(l,a)=1$ and $(l,q_{a})=1$ and write $(l,q_{a})=1$ in terms of M\"{o}bius function.
+It follows that